rokbenko/ai-playground/README.md

   </tr>
   <tr>
     <td>#1</td>
-    <td>TUI for a LangGraph agent with a web connection through Tavily</td>
+    <td>TUI for a LangGraph agent with a web connection via the Tavily tool</td>
     <td>Python and Node.js TUIs for a LangGraph ReAct agent using the Tavily tool to get a web connection and an OpenAI LLM</td>
     <td>
       <img alt="Python badge" src="https://img.shields.io/badge/Python-%23202020?style=flat&logo=python">